Best Overall: Callaway Rogue X Iron Set

 What shaft should I pick for my iron set?

 The shaft will depend on your club head speed.
 A stiffer shaft will lend to give stronger players more club speed and whip through the contact zone of their golf swing.
 A stronger golfer wouldn’t benefit from a less stiff shaft because the over rotation and speed of the swing would work against them as the club head will always lag behind the hands causing the club head to remain open through contact.

 Weight is also a factor in an iron set, especially if you are getting custom clubs.
-The biggest affect weight will have is on swing tempo.
+The biggest effect weight will have is on swing tempo.
 Too light, club head speed increase but accuracy decreases greatly.
-Too heavy, club head speed decreases and ball shape changes greatly.
+Too heavy, club head speed decreases, and ball shape changes greatly.